 How does the Xen Project’s technology help your business?

-What are some of the major changes you see with virtualization and the transition to cloud native computing?
+What are some of the major changes you see with virtualization?

-What advice would you give someone considering contributing to the Xen Project?
+What advice would you give someone considering joining the Xen Project?

 What excites you most about the future of Xen?